-By Olivia Power.
-Last updated 16th March 2021.
+By Stephen Bishop.
+Last Updated 30th June 2023.
 Welcome to our criminal injuries compensation authority claim guide, where we’ll explore how to make a claim through the CICA.

 Did you know that if you’re assaulted or the victim of a sexual assault, you could be entitled to compensation?
 Unlike making a personal injury claim, you could claim for any criminal assault through the Criminal Injuries Compensation Authority (CICA).
 In this guide, we’ll look at how the CICA compensation scheme works, the eligibility criteria and how much compensation you could receive.
 We’ll also discuss the types of injury you could claim for and how long claims can take.

 Our team of advisors could help you begin a CICA compensation claim.
 They’ll begin by offering a no-obligation assessment of your claim.
 Then they’ll offer advice on your options.
 If the claim has good grounds, they could introduce you to a personal injury lawyer from our panel.
 If they agree to take your claim on, they’ll work on a No Win, No Fee basis.